aumcode/piledemo/README.md

 piledemo

 ## TL;DR
-Pile is 100% .NET tative solution that turns pretty much any business.NET object reference into a `struct{int:int}`.
+Pile is 100% .NET native solution that turns pretty much any business.NET object reference into a `struct{int:int}`.
 Pile uses very fast serializer and allocator that uses `byte[]`.
 This way the GC stops seeing the "objects" and does not stall you process when you need to keep 100s of millions of objects.
 On a typical "Person" object Pile yields 1.5M writes/sec and 2+M read/sec speed on a 3Ghz i7 machine.

 ## Overview
 The purpose of this project is to demonstrate and test the speed and applicability of [NFX Object Pile](https://github.com/aumcode/nfx/blob/master/Source/NFX/ApplicationModel/Pile/IPile.cs#L102) objects. technology using some real-world business cases.
+What may not be apparent, and is demonstrated by this project, is that **using serialization with managed-only allocator beats the native approach - both latency and throughput-wise**.
+This is because of GC stalls, no matter how eleborate GC gets, it really disrupts the high-load process execution consistency, whereas Pile yields stable 1M+ ops/sec performance which is guaranteed on 10M or 1Billion objects in RAM.

 ## Object Pile
 Pile is a large/big memory heap of objects native to the executing process, so if your